dracor-org/pydracor/README.md

 # pydracor

 pydracor is a Python package which provides access to the [DraCor API](https://dracor.org/doc/api/).
+It is based on `pydracor-base` which was automatically generated using [OpenAPITools](https://github.com/OpenAPITools/openapi-generator).

 ## Acknowledgment: